Home Research areas

 Crime events in context

-Consistent with the focus on proximal causes of offending, victimization and guardianship, the program draws on theories and perspectives that specify direct and immediate causes of behavior, such as situational opportunities and constraints.
-All crime is a form of rule-breaking, and the research program aims to develop generic explanations that are valid for many different types of rule-breaking.
+Consistent with the focus on proximal causes of offending, victimization and guardianship, the research line draws on theories and arguments that specify direct and immediate causes of behavior, such as situational and contextual opportunities and constraints.
+We primarily use theories that emphasize situational causes of crime (as opposed to personal causes), including the rational choice perspective, the routine activity approach, crime pattern theory, space-time geography, broken windows theory, symbolic interactionism, micro-sociology, culture in action, and social disorganization theory.
+All crime is a form of rule-breaking, and we aim to develop generic explanations that are valid for many different types of rule-breaking.
 It assesses whether contemporary developments like the ongoing digitization of society and the rise of new forms of crime pose challenges to existing theory.

-The program embraces all types of data that can inform the research questions.
-This includes secondary data gathered for other than research purposes (e.g., police records, surveillance videos, victimization data, census data, web content), but also data specifically collected for research purposes through interviews, surveys, or experiments.
-The focus on proximal causes of crime and crime prevention requires data that are disaggregated and fine-grained in terms of location, time, actors, and behavior.
+The group embraces variation in the types of data that can inform the research questions.
+This includes both data originally generated for something other than research purposes (e.g., police records, surveillance videos, body worn camera footage, victimization data, census data, web data, cell phone logs, online forums, cyber-attack logs) and data specifically generated for research purposes through observations, interviews, surveys, honeypots, and online or natural experiments.
+Such highly diverse data are analyzed with state of the art quantitative and qualitative methodological techniques.

 Program leader: Marie Rosenkrantz Lindegaard